-For the upcoming month of February, I decided to do something different: I decided to do a developer month, in which first I do a historical retrospective of a legendary retro developer and then review games of said developer for the reminder of the month.
+For the upcoming month of February, I decided to do something a bit different: I decided to do a developer month, in which first I do a historical retrospective of a legendary retro developer and then review games of said developer for the reminder of the month.

 And this month, I chose the company responsible for creating one of my favorite game genres, the Graphic Adventure.
 I’m speaking, of course, about Sierra.

 Sierra begun its existence as On-Line Systems, funded in 1979 by Ken and Roberta Williams.
 Its initial objective was to create and develop software for the new Apple II computer.
 But then, Roberta Williams, a fan of text adventures, wanted to use the capabilities of the Apple II to bring graphics to text adventure games, which lead to her creating Mystery House in 1980, the first of the Hi-Res Adventure series, which also include: Mission Asteroid, Wizard and the Princess (also known as Adventure in Serenia), Cranston Manor, Ulysses and the Golden Fleece, Time Zone and The Dark Crystal (based on the Jim Henson’s fantasy movie).

 Dawn of the Quests

 In 1982, On-Line Systems changed its name to Sierra On-Line and created their iconic logo, which was based in Half Dome, a famous landmark in the Yosemite National Park in California.

 In 1983, IBM contacted Sierra and proposed them to create a game for their new computer, the PCjr.
-IBM would fund the development, royalties and advertisement and Sierra would simply make the game.
+IBM would fund the development, royalties and advertising and Sierra would simply produce the game.
 The Williams took full advantage of the PCjr’s capabilities and developed the Adventure Game Interpreter (AGI) engine, which would become the preferred engine of the first generation of the Quest series.